 Dr Christopher Stokes

-Dr Christopher Stokes is a Senior Lecturer in English at the Penryn Campus.
+Dr Christopher Stokes is a Senior Lecturer in English at the Streatham Campus.
 He is the author of Romantic Prayer: Reinventing the Poetics of Devotion 1773-1830 (Oxford University Press, 2021) and Coleridge, Language and the Sublime (Palgrave Macmillan, 2011), as well as many articles on Romantic poets in leading international journals, and the editor of the Selected Poems of Bernard Barton (Anthem Press, 2020).
-His current research is on occasionality and the informal occasional poem in the Romantic era, and he continues to research Quaker writing of the same period.
+His current research is on occasionality and the informal occasional poem in the Romantic era, and Portugal and British Romanticism.

 His research interests more generally include the intersection of poetry, religion and theology; subjectivity and embodiment in literature; and the history of aesthetics and philosophy more broadly in the Romantic era.
 His teaching spans across the eighteenth- and nineteenth-centuries.